CSCfi/rems/docs/glossary.md

 - approved: the handler has approved the application
 - rejected: the handler has rejected the application
 - closed: the handler has closed an approved application, perhaps because it is obsolete

+## Architectural concepts

+- command: a description of an action a user wants to perform.
+Commands are can result in errors or if successful, a number of events.
+Concretely, a JSON blob POSTed to an endpoint like /api/application/approve
+- event: a description of something that has happened.
+REMS stores events in the database instead of storing the current state.
+This approach is called _Event Sourcing_.
+- process manager: something that reacts to new events with either side effects (e.g. sending email) or more new events (e.g. approver bot)
+- bot: a special kind of process manager that performs activities that a normal user might perform.
+For example, the approver and rejecter bots.
+- outbox: a database table that tracks side-effects that should happen and their retries.
+For example emails or entitlement POSTs.